A small collection of poems, with original artwork, is now available to buy here:

 After these two years I have learnt

-how to follow every step down the hall
+how to follow every step across each

-every right angle of every wall,
+floor; every right angle of every wall,

 to walk toward the shower/shitter